Ingmar-de-Vries/DynamicPredictions/README.md

       - "cluster_shell_simulations.m" - same for simulations.
       - "DynamicPredictions_defineSourceROIs.m" - create ROIs based on (combinations of) parcels of HCP atlas.
       - "DynamicPredictions_checkAtlases.m" - just sanity check that correct atlas and inversion kernel will be selected in main analysis
+      - "DynamicPredictions_ERFdynamicRSA_ROIsource.m" - main analysis script, which is called from "DynamicPredictions_pipeline.m"
+      - "procrustes_constrain_rotationZaxis_IdV.m" - modified version of Matlab's procrustes.m, which now constrains rotation to vertical (Z) axis, because that is how we define viewpoint invariant (i.e., relative) body posture, motion and acceleration.